sav-che/TL-2/Authors/Sibthorp, John {std. Sibth.}.md

-> [!cite] BHL link: this entry starts at [page 577](https://www.biodiversitylibrary.org/item/104077#page/591/mode/1up) of TL-2 Vol. V.
+> [!cite] BHL link: this entry starts at [page 577](https://www.biodiversitylibrary.org/page/33333716) of TL-2 Vol. V.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 ### Author

 Sibthorp, John (1758-1796), British botanist; MA Oxford 1780, MD 1784; studied with A.L. de Jussieu at Paris 1781-1782 and with A. Broussonet at Montpellier 1782-1783; professor of botany and director of the Botanical Garden Oxford 1784-1796 as successor to his father H.W.
-Sibthorp; in Götingen 1784-1785, worked with N.J. von Jacquin 1785; travelled in Greece with Ferdinand Bauer 1786-1787; with Francis Borone in Turkey and the Peloponnese 1794-1795. (*Sibth.*).
+Sibthorp; in Götingen 1784-1785, worked with N.J. von Jacquin 1785; travelled in Greece with Ferdinand Bauer 1786-1787; with Francis Borone in Turkey and the Peloponnese 1794-1795.
+**Abbreviated name**: *Sibth.*

 #### Herbarium and types